• Skip to primary navigation

 Instructions

-• Heat the oven - Preheat the oven to 400°F.
+• Heat the oven - Preheat the oven to 425°F. Line a baking sheet with aluminum foil and lightly grease with oil.

-• Cut hasselback potatoes - Place a potato between two chopsticks on a cutting board.
-Thinly slice the potatoes crosswise, leaving about ¼ inch at the bottom unsliced.
-The chopsticks will help prevent you from cutting the potato all the way.
+• Cut and prepare the potatoes - Place a potato between two chopsticks on a cutting board.
+Thinly slice the potatoes crosswise to create â…›-inch thick pockets, leaving about ¼ inch at the bottom unsliced.
+The chopsticks are a guide that helps prevent the knife from cutting most of the potato all the way.
+Be careful when you cut the ends of the potatoes since the chopsticks will not reach there.
 Repeat this step for the remaining three potatoes.
+(Photo 1)

 What to Serve with Hasselback Potatoes